-(b) Calculation of loss allowances
+(c) Calculation of loss allowances on trade receivables

-When measuring expected credit loss, the Group uses a provision matrix, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect the current conditions and estimates of future economic conditions.
+When measuring expected credit loss on trade receivables, the Group uses a provision matrix which is estimated based on historical credit loss experience on the past due status of the receivables, adjusted as appropriate to reflect the current conditions and estimates of future economic conditions.
 The reasonable and supportable estimates of future economic conditions used is based on assumptions for the future movement of different economic drivers and how these drivers will affect each other.